 - Sec.
 2. Section 1237.5 of the Civil Code is amended to read: 1237.5.
-As used in this title: - (a) "Quasi-community property" means real property situated in this state heretofore or hereafter acquired: - (1) By either spouse while domiciled elsewhere which would have been community property of the husband and wife had the spouse acquiring the property been domiciled in this state at the time of its acquisition; or - (2) In exchange for real or personal property, wherever situated, which would have been community property of the husband and wife had the spouse acquiring the property been domiciled in this state at the time of its acquisition aequired-ether-than-by-gift,-devise,-bequest er-deseent-by-either-speuse-during-the-marriage-while-demiciled-else-where. - (b) "Separate property" does not include quasi-community property.
+As used in this title: - (a) "Quasi-community property" means real property situated in this state heretofore or hereafter acquired: - (1) By either spouse while domiciled elsewhere which would have been community property of the husband and wife had the spouse acquiring who acquired the property been domiciled in this state at the time of its acquisition; or - (2) In exchange for real or personal property, wherever situated, which would have been community property of the husband and wife had the spouse who acquired the property so exchanged been domiciled in this state at the time of its acquisition aequired-ether-than-by gift,-devise,-bequest-er-descent-by-sither-spouse-during-the-marriage while-demiciled-elsewhere. - (b) "Separate property" does not include quasi-community property.